Kingston Royals Swimming Club

 - The Long Distance Club Championship Galas (400m Freestyle, 400m Individual Medley and 800m/1500m Freestyle) are licensed by the London Swimming Association as Level 4 galas and comply with Amateur Swimming Association (ASA) and FINA Rules.

-- The Royals Autumn Open Meet, held in October of each year, covers all other distances (50m, 100m and 200m in each event) and is licensed by the London Swimming Association as a Level 3 gala and complies with ASA and FINA Rules.
+- The Royals Autumn Open Meet, held in October of each year, covers all other distances (50m, 100m and 200m in each event) and is licensed by the London Swimming Association as a Level 3 gala and complies with ASA Laws and ASA Technical Rules of Swimming.

 The main entry criteria for these galas is that you are a paid up member of Kingston Royals Swimming Club.

 All swimmers (so long as they are aged 9+ as at the date of the meet) from Academy 1 to Performance 1 Squad are encouraged to take part although for some of the longer distance events, restrictions may be placed on younger swimmers so they can only enter if they are invited to do so by the Head Coach.
 The age group you swim in will be based on your age as at the date of the meet.
 Medals, Ribbons and Club Championship Trophies are available to be won at all Club Championship galas.